Austermiller/AmsatDroidFree/README.md

 - Gradle dependencies updated.
 - Celestrak kep URL updated to... "https://celestrak.org/NORAD/elements/gp.php?GROUP=weather&FORMAT=tle" it was using "http://celestrak.com/NORAD/elements/noaa.txt" which is no longer a valid URL
 - Changed kep reference URLs to http(S) secured
-- Added an alert feature to remind the user that a satellite AOS is coming in 15 minutes.
+- Added an alert feature to remind the user that a satellite AOS is coming in 15 minutes (see screenshot below).
-- Added a sort feature which allows the user to sort the list of satellites
+- Added a sort feature which allows the user to sort the list of satellites (see screenshot below).
-- Added a feature so the user can view the pass date/time in Local or UTC formatting.
+- Added a feature so the user can view the pass date/time in Local or UTC formatting (see screenshot below).
 - Fixed landscape layout issue where part of the mapview would be missing on certain UI's.
 - Fixed issue where MEO satellites (like IO-117 aka:Greencube) didn't always show the complete pass.
 - Fixed issue where under certain conditions a LEO and MEO satellite pass prediction wouldn't show up depending on how far into the current pass you currently were.